Please get in touch to arrange your live-in care home assessment.

 Ensuring safe mobility in and around the home

 Uniquely, we have an in-house Occupational Therapist, Jackie Cooper who will provide expert guidance and advice as to what equipment can help improve safe movement and mobility around your home, whilst providing recommendations as to home adaptations that will make life at home easier.

 Providing discreet and sensitive personal care

-This can include the task-orientated aspects of caring for someone, like bathing and getting dressed, but also those that promote self-esteem, like having your nails maintained, or your hair styled.
+This can include the task-oriented aspects of caring for someone with cancer at home, like bathing and dressing but also tasks that promote self-esteem, like having your nails maintained, or your hair styled.

 Facilitating social arrangements in the home